-We have done some mortgage payment calculations and worked out the monthly repayments on various mortgage amounts taken out over 25 years and 30 years.
-(Interest Rate used is 3% )
+We have done some mortgage payment calculations and worked out how much the monthly payments would be on various mortgage amounts taken out over 25 years and 30 years.
+(Using an Interest Rate of 3% ).

 You can see the banks with the current best mortgage rates available in Ireland here.

 The figures are based on a repayment mortgage .